janechu/design-to-code/packages/design-to-code-react/README.md

 The `Viewer` component creates an iframe, it can have a fixed or adjustable width and height and can be used independently or as a set with the `SelectDevice` and `Rotate` components.

-The required property is the `messageSystem`, see `@microsoft/design-to-code` for details on setting this up and the `iframeSrc`.
+The required property is the `messageSystem`, see `design-to-code` for details on setting this up and the `iframeSrc`.

 Example: